bgoonz/React2023/README.md

 - Take the virtual dom and the corresponding fiber tree... let's say a piece of state (that determines of a modal is shown or not) is flipped from true to false... this will cause a new virtual dom where the modal component is removed.
 All remaning elements were re-rendered.
 This new React Element Tree(virtual DOM) needs to be reconciled with the existing fiber tree.
 This will result in an updated fiber tree (work in progress tree).

 ![Reconciliation](./images/2023-08-25-11-45-39.png)

+-> In the example in the image above the Btn element (yellow) has different text depending on the state in question and so the work to be done in the fiber tree is to update the DOM with the new text.

+-> The Modal, Overlay, H3, and Button (red) are no longer in the React Element Tree and are thus marked for deletion in the Updated Fiber tree.